arulrajnet/blog.arulraj.net/content/adding-remote-jmx-for-red5.md

 **How to Add JMX for Red5 Server**

-Here we are going to know, How to managing red5 server remotely using JMX.
+Here we are going to know, how-to managing red5 server remotely using JMX.

 **what is red5 server ..?**